Skip to content

-The Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) has committed over $4 million to this pilot initiative, as part of the Australian Government's investment into Closing the gap in health outcomes between Indigenous and non-Indigenous Australians.
+The then Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) committed over $4 million to this pilot initiative, as part of the Australian Government's investment into Closing the gap in health outcomes between Indigenous and non-Indigenous Australians.
 The program aims to assist with the expansion of telehealth services to improve remote service delivery for children with hearing and vision impairment into the future.

 Children aged between 0-18 years of age that have significant vision and/or hearing loss and live in outer regional and remote areas may be eligible for these services.